rooklift/ogatak/README.md

 ## Upsides

-* Relatively simple once set up
+* Relatively simple once set up.
+* Has most normal Lizzie-like features.
-* Correctly handles many SGF files that trouble other GUIs
+* Correctly handles many SGF files that trouble other GUIs (especially handicaps and mid-game board edits).
 * I personally like the aesthetics...

 ## Downsides

-* Simple could mean "lacks some features"
-* KataGo not included, setup takes at least a minute's effort
+* KataGo not included, setup takes at least a minute's effort.
-* Electron-based app, everyone hates these (they're big)
+* Electron-based app, everyone hates these (they're big).